indigo423/timeseries-integration-pgtimeseries/README.md

 ### Compile from source
 * compile: ``mvn install``
 * copy the `opennms-plugins-timeseries-pgtimeseries-plugin.kar` from the `./assembly/kar/target` folder to `$OPENNMS_HOME/deploy`
+### Allow for superuser database operations
+Superuser access to the database is required for the plugin to install extensions and create the required tables.
+Either option can be used and can be removed once initial installation is complete.
-### Grant the 'opennms' role superuser on the opennms database
+##### Add the 'superuser' role to the 'opennms' user:
 * `sudo su - postgres -c "alter role opennms superuser"`
-* This is currently required for the plugin to install extensions and create the required tables.
-This can be removed later.
+##### Or; Define a JDBC url for a superuser connection:
+* `echo 'adminDatasourceURL="jdbc:postgresql://localhost:5432/opennms?user=postgres&password=opennms"' >> $OPENNMS_HOME/etc/org.opennms.plugins.pgtimeseries.config.cfg`

 ### Add config for `pg_cron`
 * `echo "cron.database_name = 'opennms' >> /var/lib/pgsql/data/postgresql.conf`
 * `echo "shared_preload_libraries = 'pg_cron'" >> /var/lib/pgsql/data/postgresql.conf`
 * Restart postgresql
 ### enable the Time Series Storage layer
 * In the `${OPENMS_HOME}` directory: ``echo "org.opennms.timeseries.strategy=integration" >> etc/opennms.properties.d/timeseries.properties``
-###

 ### Activate in the Karaf shell:
   * ``ssh -p 8101 admin@localhost``
   * ``feature:install opennms-plugins-pgtimeseries-plugin``
-  * The plugin will automatically create the necessary tables and attempt to install the necessary extensions if they don't already exist.
+  * The plugin will automatically create the necessary tables and attempt to install the necessary extensions if they don't already exist, if ``createTablesOnInstall = true``
+  * if ``createTablesOnInstall = false`` you can use the ``opennms-pgtimeseries:install`` command to load the extensions and create tables.

+### Configuration properties and default values
+ * Config file can be created as ``$OPENNMS_HOME/etc/org.opennms.plugins.pgtimeseries.config.cfg``
+ * Honored properties are:
+   *  **``externalDatasourceURL``**: a PostgreSQL JDBC URL, including username and password, that describes an external database that will be used to store timeseries metrics.
+Default: ``""``
+   *  **``adminDatasourceURL``**: a PostgreSQL JDBC URL, including username and password, that describes a connection which has superuser access to the database.
+This is used to install the required extensions and create the required tables.
+This is only used for initial install and can be removed once the plugin has been configured.
+Default: ``""``
+   *  **``partitionDuration``**: An SQL _Interval_ as described in the [PostgreSQL Docs](https://www.postgresql.org/docs/current/datatype-datetime.html#DATATYPE-INTERVAL-INPUT) to set the time width of a single partition of the timeseries metric table.
+Default: ``"1 week"``
+   *  **``retentionPolicy``**: An SQL _Interval_ as described in the [PostgreSQL Docs](https://www.postgresql.org/docs/current/datatype-datetime.html#DATATYPE-INTERVAL-INPUT) to set the total duration of metric retention.
+Metric partitions older than this are deleted.
+Default: ``"1 year"``
+   *  **``compressionPolicy``**: An SQL _Interval_ as described in the [PostgreSQL Docs](https://www.postgresql.org/docs/current/datatype-datetime.html#DATATYPE-INTERVAL-INPUT) tehe defines the point after which partitions are automatically compressed to reduce storage consumption.
+Default: ``"3 months"``
+   *  **``backfillStart``**: A ``timestamptz`` as described in the [PostgreSQL Docs](https://www.postgresql.org/docs/current/datatype-datetime.html#DATATYPE-DATETIME) used to determine the start of the table's first partition.
+When backfilling historical data, this is when the data starts. **NB: there is currently no mechanism to backfill metric data.**  Default: ``null``.
+   *  **``createTablesOnInstall``**: The timeseries plugin will attempt to install the extension and create its tables on install if this is true.
+If this is false, it will skip these steps and installation can be performed with the ``opennms-pgtimeseries:install`` Karaf shell command.
+   *  **``maxBatchSize``**: Metrics are batched out to PostgreSQL; this is the largest number of metrics that will be written in as a single batch.
+Default: `100`.
+   *  **``connectionPoolSize``**: If ``externalDatasourceURL`` is defined, a connection pool is created for this data source.
+This limits the total number of pooled connections to the target PostgreSQL database.
+Default: ``10``

+### Karaf shell commands
+ * ``opennms-pgtimeseries:stats``: Shows sample read, write, and lost metrics for the plugin.
+ * ``opennms-pgtimeseries:show-table-info``: Displays timeseries table and index size information.
+ * ``opennms-pgtimeseries:show-partition-info``: Displays partition information for the timeseries table.
+ * ``opennms-pgtimeseries:show-ts-config``: Shows the Partition Duration, Partition Lead Time, Retention, and Compression settings for the timeseries table.
+ * ``opennms-pgtimeseries:install``: Checks for the existence of the required timeseries extensions and tables and creates them if they do not exist.

 ## Links:
 * Introduction to the Time Series Storage Layer: https://docs.opennms.com/horizon/latest/operation/operation/timeseries/introduction.html
 * pg_timeseries: https://github.com/tembo-io/pg_timeseries

 ## Roadmap / To do:
-* Make the datasources configurable to allow timeseries to be persisted to an external database
+* (Done) Make the datasources configurable to allow timeseries to be persisted to an external database
-* Use the `opennms-admin` datasource to install the extensions and create the tables if possible
+* (Done) Use the `opennms-admin` datasource to install the extensions and create the tables if possible
-* Make all other options configurable at install (retention, compression, partition interval, etc) and at runtime via Karaf shell commands where possible
+* (Done) Make all other options configurable at install (retention, compression, partition interval, etc) and at runtime via Karaf shell commands where possible
 * (Done) Add Karaf shell commands to expose [ts_table_info](https://github.com/tembo-io/pg_timeseries/blob/main/doc/reference.md#ts_table_info) and [ts_part_info](https://github.com/tembo-io/pg_timeseries/blob/main/doc/reference.md#ts_part_info)
-* More as I think of it